PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 05:20:31
+Last updated: 2024-04-07 05:21:07
-Random Quote: No, that you think you'll graduate High-School. - Meemaw
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand